MadelynWeber/CSCI-4502-Project/README.md

 ### StopWords.txt
 - This text file contains a condensed list of English stop words used for the text pre-processing phase of the model.
 It includes both English stop words, as well as a few added stop words specifically used on Twitter/online text, such as "user" or "lol".

+### amazon_cells_labelled.txt, imbd_labelled.txt, yelp_labelled.txt
+- These three files are used as a means of training the Sentiment Analysis model.
+They consist of a piece of text and a pre-labeled classificaion, which were combined together into one large set to be read by the model.
+The original datasets can be found from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).

 ## Project Files:

 ### DataAnalysis.py